How SK hynix SSDs Fail

 Repair or stabilize the controller

-For firmware failures, PC-3000 SSD enters the SK hynix controller's diagnostic mode through vendor-specific commands & rebuilds the corrupted Flash Translation Layer.
-For hardware failures (shorted PMICs, dead voltage regulators), we replace the failed component using a Hakko FM-2032 on an FM-203 base station.
-The goal: get the original SK hynix controller running so its AES-256 decryption engine is operational.
+Commercial firmware tools currently lack microcode loaders or diagnostic-mode entry for the proprietary Cepheus and Aries controllers, so true firmware corruption on these silicons has no firmware-level repair path.
+For hardware failures (shorted PMICs, dead voltage regulators, dead load-switches), we replace the failed component using a Hakko FM-2032 on an FM-203 base station.
+The goal: get the original SK hynix controller running so its native firmware boots on its own and its AES-256 decryption engine is operational.

 Image through the decryption path